kyamagu/matlab-fscache/README.md

     export      - Export key-value pairs.
     get         - Get a value.
-    getFilePath - Compute a file path for the given name and key. hash        - Set/get a flag to add a hash to the file path. import      - Import key-value pairs.
+    getFilePath - Compute a file path for the given name and key. hash        - Set/get a hash function.
+    import      - Import key-value pairs.
     keys        - Get a list of keys in the cache. put         - Put a value.
-    root        - Root directory for fscache.
+    root        - Set/get a root directory for fscache.

 Usage
 -----